Project: Four die contract tooling package

 The problem was that engineers at Honda were having a difficult time finding a shop willing to try the design, but had already booked a flight to Japan to sell the concept.
 By the time Honda sent the designs to Ultra Tool and Manufacturing, timing was crucial.

 Execution: In a conference call one week before Honda’s flight to Japan, engineers from Ultra and Honda discussed the design’s elements.
-The part was a critical component to the transmission and the threshold for thinning and fracturing was slight before it would be susceptible to leakage.
-Up front engineer-to-engineer communication allowed Ultra to understand the scope and function of the design and gave them the confidence they needed.
-The conference call ended with Ultra’s acceptance of the design challenge to come up with a workable prototype in a weeks time.
+The part was a critical component to the transmission; and the threshold for thinning and fracturing was slight before it would be susceptible to leakage.
+Up front engineer-to-engineer communication allowed Ultra to understand the scope and function of the design.
+The conference call ended with Ultra’s acceptance of the design challenge to come up with a workable prototype in 1 week.

-Ultra Tool was able to provide Honda’s engineers with a series of working parts cut into cross sections, dimensional studies, and computer simulation specs; and when the time came for production, Ultra Tool’s persistence, attention to detail and strong lines of communication both internally and with the customer earned them the job.
+Ultra Tool was able to provide Honda’s engineers with a series of working parts cut into cross sections, dimensional studies, and computer simulation specs.
+When the time came for production Ultra Tool’s persistence, attention to detail and strong lines of communication both internally and with Honda earned them the job.